 Taking an inventory of your finances is the only way to track your progress toward your financial goals in 2020.
-When taking an inventory of your finances you need to get clear about how much debt you have and the value of your assets.
+When making an inventory of your finances, you need to get clear about how much debt you have and the value of your assets.

 Here are some of your financials that you should review during this time:

 - Investment accounts

 - Other investment